 Although both departments work for the common purpose of providing the District with the best technology environment possible, their specific areas of focus differ.

-As noted above, the Technology Department concentrates on issues related to network infrastructure, connectivity, information security, hardware and non-Google software support, data management, the PowerSchool student information system and the Mastery Manager student growth module.
+The Technology Department concentrates on network infrastructure, connectivity, information security, hardware and non-Google software support, data management, the PowerSchool student information system and the Mastery Manager student growth module.

 The IT Department concentrates on instructional practices and how technology can be used to impact teaching and learning.
 IT also provides support on Google app-related issues.
-The department reports to Director for Curriculum & Instruction Dr. Leah Gauthier.
+The IT Department reports to the District's Director for Curriculum & Instruction.

 1:1 Implementation and Beyond

 District 401's commitment to technology was underscored in 2016 with the adoption of the District Technology Initiative.
-Under this plan, each Elmwood Park High School student will be equipped with a Chromebook beginning in 2018-19, followed by 1:1 implementation at Elm Middle School in 2019-20.
+Under this plan, each Elmwood Park High School student was equipped with a Chromebook beginning in August 2018, followed by 1:1 implementation at Elm Middle School in January 2019.

 For More Information

-To learn more about technology in District 401 and the role played by the Technology Department, we invite you to visit the pages and documents listed below, or click the links located on the left-hand side of this page.
+To learn more about technology in D401 and the role played by the Technology Department as well as the Instructional Technology Department, we invite you to visit the pages listed below, or click the links on the left-hand side of this page.